Skip to main content

 Description

 The Smart Pet Ball Launcher is an embedded device designed to play fetch autonomously with a dog.
 The system waits in low-power sleep mode until a PIR motion sensor detects the pet.
 Once detected, the turret (mounted on a 3D-printed rotating base with a bearing) sweeps to locate the animal.
 When the dog returns the ball and places it in the loading tube, an HC-SR04 ultrasonic sensor confirms the ball is present at the launch gate.
-A SG90 servo then lifts the gate, releasing the ball between two counter-rotating brushless motor flywheels which propel it toward the pet.
-A OLED display shows the current system state and game mode.
-Three game modes are stored in the STM32U5 Flash memory: Random, Training, and a failure-detection sleep mode.
-Session statistics (number of throws, average return time) are logged and exposed via UART.
+A dual MOSFET module then triggers an electromagnetic solenoid piston (JF-0530B) that releases a spring-loaded arm, allowing the ball to drop between two counter-rotating brushless motor flywheels which propel it toward the pet.
+An OLED display shows the current system state and game mode.
+Three game modes are available: Random, Training, and a failure-detection sleep mode.
+Session statistics (number of throws, average return time) are logged via UART using defmt.

 Motivation